It is important that our Redhawks are healthy and well so you can pursue your goals!

 The University requires international F1/J1 students to purchase health insurance through Southeast.
 Students sponsored by approved exchange partnerships or governments are exempt if evidence of equivalent coverage is provided before the first day of classes each semester.

 Health care costs in the United States can be substantial.
 Our insurance is designed to protect those with medical bills, and coverage is unlimited.
-More information about the insurance plan can be found at lewermark.com/semo.
+More information about the insurance plan can be found on SEMO's Lewermark page.

 Insurance coverage extends from January to August (spring and summer terms) and from August to December (fall term) and is automatically billed twice per year with spring charges including mandatory summer coverage.